-A student writing their exams share similarities with an athlete competing on match day.
-Both require the ability to perform under pressure.
-Both require turning months, if not years, of hard work into a one-off performance.
+A student writing their exams shares similarities with an athlete competing on match day.
+Both require the ability to perform under pressure, and turning months, if not years, of hard work into a one-off performance.
 Both can make people nervous.

 It is interesting to consider that the techniques used by students to manage nerves, can also be used by athletes.
 The context and situation may be different, but the strategies implemented to manage their emotions can be the same.